-Sponsored by BYU Studies—Robert Millet is a professor of ancient scripture and emeritus Dean of Religious Education at Brigham Young University.
-He is the author or more than 60 books and a recognized leader in interfaith dialogue between Evangelicals and members of the Church of Jesus Christ of Latter-day Saints.
+Robert Millet is a professor of ancient scripture and emeritus Dean of Religious Education at Brigham Young University.
+He is the author of more than 60 books, some of which were co-authored by Bruce R. McConkie‘s son, Joseph Fielding McConkie.
+Bob Millet is a recognized leader in interfaith dialogue between Evangelicals and members of the Church of Jesus Christ of Latter-day Saints.

 I began my studies at Louisiana State University (LSU) in the summer of 1965 and left for a full-time mission to the Eastern States Mission in February 1967.
 In those days all missionaries came for a week at the Mission Home, as it was called then, located on Main Street in Salt Lake City.
 There were no missionary training facilities in operation at that time, and so missionaries were expected to learn foreign languages “on the job.”
 It was the procedure back then for every missionary to be set apart by a general authority.
 I was set apart by Elder Alma Sonne, as Assistant to the Twelve.
 He said a number of comforting things and spoke words that proved to be prophetic.

 One of the things he said in the blessing was this:

 It meant a great deal to me then, but in the years since then has been especially gratifying, given what I eventually chose to do for a living.

 Well, I’m already beyond telling you a “little bit” about myself, so let me now summarize.
 I married Shauna Sizemore from Magna, Utah, received both my bachelors and masters degrees from Brigham Young University in Psychology, and had six children.